a-dev-mobile/turn_gen/README.md

 # TurnGen

-TurnGen is a set of scripts combined into a command line tool, all scripts are written in dart language and executed instantly, they are designed to minimize boilerplate code and simplify different tasks, such as
+TurnGen is a set of scripts combined into a command line tool, all scripts are written in dart language and run instantly, they are designed to minimize coding and simplify various tasks such as:

 - Working with Enum classes
 - Creating different methods in the Data class without using build_runner